nVotesOrg/nMix/README.md

 Parallel actions=Y/N
 ```
 Not all code changes and optimizations are reflected in this column.

 **Hardware specs described in terms of [EC2 instance types](https://aws.amazon.com/ec2/instance-types/)

+#### Acknowledgements

+We'd like to thank
+* Rolf Haenni and his [team](https://e-voting.bfh.ch/) for the univote and unicrypt projects on which nMix is largely based.
+* [Douglas Wikstrom](http://www.csc.kth.se/~dog/) for his thoughtful advice and discussions.

 #### Licensing

-#### Acknowledgements

-We'd like to thank Rolf Haenni and his [team](https://e-voting.bfh.ch/) for the univote and unicrypt projects on which nMix is largely based.
-We also thank [Douglas Wikstrom](http://www.csc.kth.se/~dog/) for his thoughtful advice and discussions.

 ##### References